 - Complain in writing to your insurer’s Internal Dispute Resolution (IDR) Department

-- Complain to the General Insurance Division of the Financial Ombudsman Service Australia (FOS) (they will usually require you to complain to the insurer’s IDR department first)
+- Complain to the Australian Financial Complaints Authority (AFCA) which will usually require you to complain to the insurer’s IDR department first

 - Apply to the appropriate tribunal for consumer claims if one exists in your state